edjw/edjw-old-blog/posts/2020-04-18-the-saudi-takeover-of-newcastle-united-the-whataboutery-is-out-of-control.md

 This one is often followed up with something about how the media didn't cover Saudi Arabia having interest in other clubs.

 Yes.
-It is bad that Saudi Arabia has invested indirectly in other clubs.
+It is bad that Saudi Arabia has invested indirectly in other clubs to try to improve its image.

 And while we're here…Yes, it is also bad that Saudi Arabia paid social media influencers to go to a music festival in Saudi Arabia and [post about a 'cultural revolution'](https://www.theguardian.com/world/2019/dec/23/shameless-influencers-face-backlash-for-promoting-saudi-arabia-music-festival).

-Some people seem to believe anyone who criticises the Saudi takeover is holding Newcastle to a higher moral standard than other clubs.
+Some people seem to think that anyone who criticises the Saudi takeover is holding Newcastle to a higher moral standard than other clubs.
 I don't fully understand why some people think this.

 [Journalists have covered Saudi Arabia investing](https://www.theguardian.com/football/2019/feb/15/sportswashing-europes-biggest-clubs-champions-league-owners-sponsors-uefa) or being interested in buying other clubs in the past.
 How else would any of us have heard about it happening if journalists had not covered it?

 ## 3. Whatabout the UK's arms sales to Saudi Arabia?